hemantDwivedi/password-generator-tool/README.md

 To send the generated password via email, follow these steps:

-1. Check the "Want to send this password to email?" checkbox in the UI.
+1. Check the "Send to an email?".
 2. An input box will appear.
 3. Enter your desired email address in the input box.
 4. Click the "Send" button.